pirren/pirren/README.md

 I have created websites for organizations and business owners such as rentpersonligt, and am currently interning for Else in Gothenburg.

-Here is a list of my favorite tools:
+Have a list of favorite tools:
  - Terminal
  - VS Code & VS
  - Inkscape